AppzA7/summarizer/README.md

 1. Handle phrases instead of only words
 2. Replace pronouns with the nouns to which they are referring to.
 Sometimes its hard to tell.
 3. Sometimes a noun appears a lot even though they aren't too important to the article.
 For example the term "President" almost always precedes the naming of a president.
 This can possibly be accounted for by ignoring the nouns with the top X scores (basically removing the outliers).
 4. Extremely long sentences have more nouns and therefore will have a higher noun score.
 An idea would be to find the average number of nouns that occur in each sentence (lets say 4) and only include the 4 nouns with the highest score when computing nounScore.
+EDIT: fixed by dividing by sqrt of length of sentence 3/21/16
 5. Sometimes a president is referred to a lot in an article that appears before their own, so sentences from that article show up first